EdoardoTosin/edoardotosin.github.io/_notes/100 Public/Feed/Advent of Code/Advent of Code 2024.md

   - competitive programming
 ---

-Advent of Code, created by Eric Wastl, is an annual coding event that brings the spirit of an advent calendar to programming through 25 puzzles released daily from December 1 to December 25.[^1] Each puzzle varies in difficulty, providing a great opportunity to refine coding skills, explore new ideas, and improve problem-solving abilities.
+Advent of Code is an annual set of programming puzzles created by Eric Wastl, running from December 1-25 with a new challenge each day.[^1]

-The [Advent of Code 2024](https://adventofcode.com/2024) experience has been filled with intriguing challenges and valuable insights.
-Below is an updated table that tracks my progress in this year's event:
+Here's my progress for [Advent of Code 2024](https://adventofcode.com/2024):

 | Day | Puzzle Name         | Stars Earned | Completed | Completion Date       |
 |----:|:--------------------|:------------:|:---------:|:---------------------:|